🔵 Story 1

 79% of CMOs now rely on AI to hit their 2026 targets — but only 38% say the role is set up to succeed

-The Arketi Group and JM Search CMO Signals & Shifts Q1 2026 report, based on 110+ marketing leaders, found that all respondents now use AI in some capacity.
-79% say they are very or moderately reliant on AI to achieve their 2026 objectives.
-AI adoption is highest in content creation (80%), research (57%), analytics and reporting (45%), and ideation (45%).
+The Arketi Group and JM Search CMO Signals & Shifts Q1 2026 report found all respondents now use AI in some capacity.
+79% are very or moderately reliant on AI to achieve their 2026 objectives.
+AI adoption is highest in content creation (80%), research (57%), and analytics (45%).
+But only 38% of active CMOs say the role is structurally set up to succeed.

 Google Marketing Live is May 20 — and agentic commerce is the main event

-Google Marketing Live returns on May 20, running the same week as Google I/O (May 19–20).
-This year's keynote, led by VP/GM Ads & Commerce Vidhya Srinivasan and SVP/CBO Philipp Schindler, is expected to lean heavily into agentic commerce, AI-powered campaign tools, and a new YouTube performance era.
+Google Marketing Live returns on May 20, running the same week as Google I/O. This year’s keynote is expected to lean heavily into agentic commerce, AI-powered campaign tools, and a new YouTube performance era.
+If you run paid search, YouTube, or Google Shopping, what gets announced on May 20 is likely to affect your workflow before the end of Q2.